joaomatossilva/joaomatossilva.github.io/_posts/2014-05-28-wanted-dead-or-alive-middleware-part-ii.md

 What if we could put a transparent piece between the code that invokes the client and the client itself?
 Well, we actually can.
 It's called an **interceptor**!

 To use an interceptor, first let's call a friend of mine. **Dependency Injection**.
-For the sake of leght of this post, I won't detail what DI is.
+For the sake of lenght of this post, I won't detail what DI is.
 Just Google it.
 Also, for this example, I'll be using NInject and NInject.Extensions.Interception.LinFu packages for handling DI and Interception, but you can easly switch to the DI container of your own choosing.
-The important here is how the pieces work togheter, not who glue them.
+The important here is how the pieces work togheter, not what glues them.

 ##Show me the code already!